natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-01-day-twentynine.markdown

 title:  "Day twenty-nine"
 date:   2019-01-01 12:37:39 -0600
 ---
-# Day two of pre-treatment measurements -
+# Day two of pre-treatment measurements:
 We had some issues of condensation inside our small custom chamber.
 Condensation prevents some light from reaching the plants inside the chamber and so the plants do not photosynthesize as much.
 I learned today that Antarctica's plants are extremely sensitive and respond nearly immediately to changes in light conditions.
 The condensation thus poses a problem.
 What do do?
 An experiment.

 Megan and Darren Roberts, who do bird research here, suggested toothpaste because divers sometimes use that to prevent condensation inside their goggles.
 I had used soap when I snorkeled - but toothpaste?